 Pearce is the home of two properties on the National Register of Historic Places: the old Pearce General Store, which opened in 1896, and Our Lady of Victory Catholic Church.
 There are a number of other historic structures in and around Pearce, some still in use, but mostly ruins.

-From Pearce, you can take the Ghost Town Trail Road (paved) south to Cortland and Gleeson.
+From Pearce, you can take the Ghost Town Trail Road (unpaved) south to Courtland and Gleeson.
 It’s a pretty drive through Old West history.

-As elsewhere around here, the mines wore out in the 1940’s and the population moved to better pickings.
+As elsewhere around here, the mines wore out in the 1940s and the population moved to better pickings.
 There are still ruins here worth visiting.
+The graveyard has been cleaned up and fenced as of 2019.
+Visit the Courtland Facebook page here.

 Around 1900, Gleeson was a copper mining town of about 500 people.
 The most prominent structure today is the old jail, but there are many other ruins.